konnektr-io/db-query-operator/README.md

 * The `template` generates a Kubernetes `Deployment` for each row.
 * The `statusUpdateQueryTemplate` updates the `status` and `error_message` fields in the database based on the reconciliation outcome.

-### Handling Timing for Status Updates

-To ensure the database reflects the actual state of the Kubernetes resources:

-1. **Polling for Resource Status:**
-   * After applying resources, the operator can periodically check the status of the managed resources (e.g., `Deployment` status conditions).
-   * Use the Kubernetes API to fetch the resource's status and update the database accordingly.

-2. **Event-Driven Updates:**
-   * Implement a watch mechanism to listen for changes to the managed resources.
-   * When a resource's status changes, trigger the status update query to reflect the new state in the database.

-3. **Combining Polling and Events:**
-   * Use a combination of periodic polling and event-driven updates to ensure timely and accurate status synchronization.

-Would you like me to implement a watch mechanism for event-driven updates or periodic polling for resource status?

 ## CRD Specification (`DatabaseQueryResourceSpec`)

 * `pollInterval` (string, required): Duration string specifying how often to poll the database (e.g., `"30s"`, `"5m"`, `"1h"`).